 Both my progressive public education and my conservative evangelical church experiences shaped the person I am today, probably in more ways than I can put my finger on.
 Facing my objections, while conscious of my debt, to these two forces in my life is a little uncomfortable.
 Like growing up and becoming aware of the things I’d do differently from my parents: I love them and owe everything to them but disagree with some of their approaches to life.

 To be frank with you, this post has taken a year to write because I struggled to get it right.
-It was too tempting for me to pigeonhole a particular denomination, to infuse this piece with my own resentment, to skew it with my own judgement.
+It was too tempting for me to pigeonhole a particular denomination, to infuse this piece with my own resentment, to skew it with my own judgment.
 It was difficult to get to the point where rather than criticising a particular expression of the Christian faith, I am able to fairly and accurately show you how my secular and religious education were similar in their approach, how that blessed me and frustrated me, and how seeing the limits of that approach has fuelled my personal growth.

 I hope that it has blessed you to read about my journey.
 Please feel free to share your thoughts with me.